Jose Garcia Player Props: Reds vs. Pirates

 Pirates Pitching Rankings (2022)

-- Hill will make his first start of the season for the Pirates.
+- Velasquez starts for the first time this season for the Pirates.

-- In his last appearance on Monday, Oct.
-3, the 43-year-old lefty started the game and went six innings against the Tampa Bay Rays.
+- The 30-year-old right-hander came out of the bullpen and threw 3 1/3 innings when he last appeared Wednesday, Oct.
+5 against the Minnesota Twins.

 © 2023 Data Skrive.
 All rights reserved.